sapsicle/TurboClone/README.md

 # TurboClone
-## A simple for bulk device archiving
+## A simple tool for bulk device archiving
 Currently supports Linux x86 only

 ### About